ViraRa/Side-Projects/README.md

 **Project 10** - Simple binary tree program with unit testing.
 The point of this is to practice unit-testing.

 **Project 11** - Review Graph Theory and common traversals (Breadth first-search and Depth first-search).
 Use unittest to test code.

+**Project 12** - A modification of Project 9 that checks how many polar amino-acids are in your sequence and outputs a percentage via a GUI.
+Refactor the code to be more maintainable for future modifications.